We needed to create an internal knowledge base, preferably based on a wiki-engine. The requirements were:

 But why edit wiki in web UI, when its content is just plain-text Markdown files in a Git repository?
 You can work with it as with any other Git repository!

-So, every team member can have a local copy of the wiki, author (and sign) their commits and push them to the main repository via SSH.
+So, every team member can have a local copy of the wiki, author and sign their commits and push them to the main repository via SSH (so everyone authenticates with their personal SSH keys).
 You can even disable editing via web UI, so Git and SSH would be the only way to edit the wiki.
 How awesome is that.

 Establish SSH connection to the wiki host